 In libraries, we care about information.
 We oppose efforts to limit, or censor access, to information.
 But sometimes we struggle with what to do about bad information, or misinformation.
 You might even think of this kind of thing as “fake news” or “alternative facts.”
-What I think we need to learn and remember is that it’s not our jobs to decide what certain people and cannot “handle” when it comes to information and reading.
+What I think we need to learn and remember is that it’s not our jobs to decide what certain people can and cannot “handle” when it comes to information and reading.
 It is our jobs to help people find information, and to help them evaluate information.
 In an interview with Professor Emily J.M.
 Knox (University of Illinois at Urbana-Champaign), blogger Jessica Colbert helps us understand this issue.

 It’s a long post, but one well worth reading.
 Some highlights: